 Tips for Families

 Make sure to dress warm and for young children, and don’t forget strollers because it is quite a walk.
 We tucked blankets around both our boys in the strollers and they seemed to stay plenty warm.
-There is hot chocolate and food on sale, too.
+There is hot chocolate and food for sale, too.

 For another fun Christmas event, check out Candlelight Christmas at This is the Place Heritage Park across the street from the Zoo.